senses-smart-mirror/senses-docs/docs/guide/configuration.md

 <em>We assume that you have correctly installed Senses and started the software.</em>

 From a fresh installation you will only see the default profile with the default configuration.
-The default configuration will show the Clock and Weather widget as well as the QR widget. <em>If you scan the QR widget the Senses - Smart Mirror app will open on your Phone!</em> From now on you will use this webapp to configure your Smart Mirror.
+The default configuration will show the Clock and the QR widget. <em>If you scan the QR widget the Senses - Smart Mirror app will open on your Phone!</em> From now on you will use this webapp to configure your Smart Mirror.

 ## Profile